BookGeneratorApp/GA-Deprecation-Notice/README.md

 # GenerateArea is deprecated!

 GenerateArea is deprecated and no longer supported.
+This means that it is no longer receiving updates, bug fixes, or official support.
+We understand that this may raise some questions, especially for users who have relied on GenerateArea in the past.
+Here's what you need to know:

+## What's Happening with GenerateArea?

+GenerateArea, which has been a client area solution for specific functions, has reached the end of its active development phase.
+This decision was made with the aim of moving towards a more advanced and sustainable solution.

+## Introducing GeneratePanel

-Please note that GeneratePanel, the successor to GenerateArea, has not been officially released yet and is currently in development.
-We apologize for any confusion.
+We are pleased to introduce **GeneratePanel** as the successor to GenerateArea.
+However, please note that GeneratePanel has not been officially released yet.
+It is currently in active development by the dedicated team at [GenerateApps](https://github.com/GenerateApps/GeneratePanel), and we are working diligently to make it the best client area solution possible.

-GenerateArea and GeneratePanel are both client areas designed to assist with specific functions:

-- **GenerateArea** was the original client area, but it is no longer actively developed or maintained.
-It is recommended to consider using GeneratePanel once it becomes available for an improved experience and ongoing support.
+## What Can You Expect from GeneratePanel?

-- **GeneratePanel** is the upcoming successor to GenerateArea and is currently in development by the developers at <a href="https://github.com/GenerateApps/GeneratePanel">here</a>.
-While it may not be available at this time, it is expected to offer enhanced features and improved functionality when it is released.
+While GeneratePanel may not be available for download at this time, it promises to bring several enhancements and improved functionality over GenerateArea.
+These upgrades will ensure a better experience and long-term support for our users.
+We are excited to share these developments with you once GeneratePanel is ready for release.

+## Keeping You Informed

-We appreciate your patience, and we encourage you to keep an eye on the official <a href="https://github.com/GenerateApps/GeneratePanel">GeneratePanel repository</a> for updates on its release date.
-In the meantime, if you need a client area solution, the archived version of GenerateArea is available for use.
+We understand your anticipation for GeneratePanel, and we genuinely appreciate your patience.
+To stay updated on its release date and progress, we encourage you to keep an eye on the official [GeneratePanel repository](https://github.com/GenerateApps/GeneratePanel).
+As soon as it becomes available, you will be among the first to know.

 <br>
 <hr>